Harshita12/Blogging-Application/README.md

 8. For getting the list of all posts here I use Axios async library.

 9. For viewing single post detail here I am using vuex state, getters, mutations and action functionalities.

+Instruction for running the application:

+1. Clone the application from github repository (git clone https://github.com/Harshita12/Blogging-Application.git).

+2. Go to the folder Blogging-Application inside the command prompt  and run "npm install" command.

+3. For running the application hit "npm run serve".